-Serve this quick-to-prepare stir-fry over rice or Asian noodles.
-If you like a spicy stir-fry, increase the hot pepper sauce.
-Have your ingredients sliced before beginning to stir-fry.
+Serve this fresh, quick-to-prepare stir-fry over rice or noodles.
+If you like a spicy stir-fry, increase the amount of hot pepper sauce to your liking.

 3 tbsp (45 mL) soy sauce